Funzie Girt: Folklore and music

 A large rock known as "the Haljer o' Fivlagord" lies near the south end of the dyke.
-Fivl means "Troll", suggesting that there was a belief at one time that the dyke had been constructed by these mythical creatures.
+Fivl means "troll" (or "trow" in Shetland dialect), suggesting that there was a belief at one time that the dyke had been constructed by these mythical creatures.
 Trolls were also supposed to inhabit a nearby cave on the coast.
-A local story concerns the farm at Colbinstoft(Kólbein) to the west of the dyke on the north coast of Fetlar.
+A local story concerns the farm at Colbinstoft to the west of the dyke on the north coast of Fetlar.
 The farmer desired a boundary fence for his property and promised that if one appeared during the night he would give up his best cow to the Finns.
 The next morning the dyke had appeared but the cow was gone.
 There is also a tradition that it was constructed as a result of a disagreement between two landowners.

 Hjaltadans means "limping dance" and local folklore has it that a fiddler and his wife were dancing at night with trolls.
 They failed to notice the dawn and were all petrified in place when the sun rose, so turning the trolls into the circle of stones, with the two recumbent stones at the centre being the resting place of the humans.

 Debbie Scott, a fiddle player from Papa Stour recorded the song "Da Hill o' Finnigirt – Da Burn o' Finnigirt" on her 1985 album The Selkie's Song which features guitarist Peerie Willie Johnson.
 There is also a fiddle tune called the "Muckle Reel O' Finnigirt", which accompanied a dance whose steps have now been lost, although it is known that it was played as a break from the more strenuous reels.